 Also unlike human hospitals with huge bankrolls, every single dollar the clinic makes goes RIGHT back into payroll for doctors, techs, kennel staff, receptionists, janitors, etc. as well as equipment rentals/repairs/maintenance/upgrades, dry goods such as food and supplements, medications/syringes/needles/gauze/other medical supplies, electric bills, water bills, trash/biohazard disposal, software licensing and server backup, property taxes, mortgage payments, malpractice insurance, liability insurance, you name it.
 Our property taxes this year were approximately $20,000 out of pocket.
 A practice in Miami or Chicago will pay far more than that.

 It is a very delicate balance to maintain a veterinary practice.
 I won’t even touch the topic of staff payroll, as we are chronically underpaid for our level of education and abilities.
-Many licensed technicians leave veterinary medicine altogether after a few years, as they cannot afford to support their families on $12/hour.
+Many licensed technicians (with degrees) leave veterinary medicine altogether after a few years, as they cannot afford to support their families on $12/hour.